-Cross-examination.
+- 1. Cross-examination.
 The decision makers preside over the live hearing, permit each party's advisor to ask the other party, and witnesses all relevant questions.
 The cross-examination must be conducted directly, orally, and in real time by the advisor and not the party.
 Either party can request that the live hearing occur virtually with the parties in separate rooms.
-The technology is to allow the decision makers and parties to simultaneously see and hear the crossexamination of the party or witness.
+The technology is to allow the decision makers and parties to simultaneously see and hear the cross-examination of the party or witness.
 Only relevant questions will be answered.
 The decision makers make a determination as to relevancy after the question is asked and before the answer given.
 The university must provide an advisor, without fee, to a party who does not have an advisor present for the live hearing.
+Parties or witnesses who do not submit to cross-examination will preclude the decision makers from relying on their statements in determining responsibility. - 2.
 Recording or Transcript.
-The university must create an audiovisual recording or transcript of the live hearing and make it available to the parties for inspection and review.
+The university must create an audiovisual recording or transcript of the live hearing and make it available to the parties for inspection and review. - 3.
 Determination Regarding Responsibility.
 The decision makers must issue a written determination regarding responsibility simultaneously to the parties using the preponderance of the evidence standard.
 The written statement must include the allegations constituting sexual harassment, describe the procedural steps taken, the findings of fact supporting the determination, conclusions regarding the application of this Policy and a statement the findings and the rationale, as well as the procedures and basis for appeal.